Social Value Unit

 Project Status

 In July 2021 the Northern Ireland Executive published Procurement Policy Note (PPN) 01/21 Scoring Social Value.
-This document has been approved by the Executive and has the status of government policy, rather than guidance.
 PPN 01/21 mandates that from 1 June 2022 tenders must allocate a minimum of 10% of the total award criteria to social value.
-This minimum weighting will apply to procurement at or above the thresholds set out in the Public Contracts Regulations.
+This minimum weighting will apply to procurements at or above the thresholds set out in the Public Contracts Regulations.
+The Social Value Unit are responsible for developing guidance and training for the implementation of PPN 01/21.
+The Social Value Unit are also working on developing guidance on sustainable procurement beyond award criteria.

 SIB Involvement

-SIB is championing Social Value across the public sector by assisting public bodies to design, implement and monitor social value included in public contracts.
-The Social Value Unit have been asked to develop guidance and training for the implementation of PPN 01/21.
+SIB has led on the implementation of Procurement Policy Note 01/21 and has championed social value across the public sector by assisting public bodies to design, implement and monitor social value included in public contracts.

 For further information contact: